 Read More »It was the 46th “Great Rarities Tasting” organized by Armin Diel, the legendary wine critic and former winery owner.
 And the very first one dedicated to champagne.
 After handing over the Schlossgut Diel estate to…

 Read More »The magazine “Der Weinkenner” has a fascinating history.
-It was invented by Philipp Brandt from Berlin, who revolutionized the wine trade in the German Empire through direct sales.
+It was invented by Philipp Brand from Berlin, who revolutionized the wine trade in the German Empire through direct sales.
 He added his own wine magazine to…

 Read More »The Berlin master class held by the von Hövel winery was made possible by a surprising personnel change.
 After it became known that Paul Truszkowski had bid farewell to the Berlin wine trade to join…